sjhuskey/sjhuskey.github.io/src/posts/upgrading-theme-part-1.md

 ## Set Up Drupal for Theme Development

 First of all, install the [Twig Tweak module](https://www.drupal.org/project/twig_tweak).
 It adds a bunch of functionality that you'll probably want or need.
+You should also familiarize yourself with the [Twig Tweak Cheat Sheet](https://git.drupalcode.org/project/twig_tweak/-/blob/3.x/docs/cheat-sheet.md), which is indispensible.

 Twig is the default templating language for Drupal since version 8.
 In addition to being more user-friendly than the raw PHP of earlier versions of Drupal, Twig has some really helpful hinting and debugging features.
 To take advantage of these, you need to edit a couple of files in the `web/sites/default` directory.